 Can hypothyroidism cause joint pain?
 I have hypothyroidism and have been experiencing severe arthritis-like pain in my shoulders and hips.

-For some people, hypothyroidism can contribute to joint and muscle problems.
+For some people, hypothyroidism can add to joint and muscle problems.

 Specifically, hypothyroidism may lead to: